14 Most Painful Places to Get a Tattoo

 You might have some meatier areas in the back of your leg, but the shin bones aren’t a major fat storage location.
 With so little fat, you better prepare for the pain you’re going to feel if you have a tattoo planned for this interesting location.
 With such a thin layer of skin, it’s gonna be an ouchie.

-#7: Ankles and Feet
+#7: Ankles And Feet

 You’re starting to see the trend here, right?
 Skinny areas of the body with the bone close underneath are not friends of the tattoo process.
 Your ankles and the tops of your feet are super bony and don’t have the thick skin of your other extremities.

-The bottoms of your feet have over 7,000 nerve endings, making it a super sensitive and even potentially ticklish area to get tattooed – not to mention that every major nerve on your body ends in your extremities.For a chance at less pain, add some of our tattoo numbing products to your cart — your tattoo artist will be thankful you don’t kick them in the face as a reflex.
+The bottoms of your feet have over 7,000 nerve endings, making it a super sensitive and even potentially ticklish area to get tattooed – not to mention that every major nerve on your body ends in your extremities.
+For a chance at less pain, add some of our tattoo numbing products to your cart — your tattoo artist will be thankful you don’t kick them in the face as a reflex.

-#8: Middle of Chest
+#8: Middle Of Chest

-The sternum, or the bones that run up through the middle of your chest and connect to your ribcage and collarbone, is another area that’s skinny and bony.
-It’s also one of the more popular tattoo spots.
 If you run into your breast tissue while you’re tattooing, it might be a bit fattier tissue, but the skin here can also be more sensitive.
 If you're planning on getting a big chest piece done, we recommend that you begin inward and go outward to get over the most painful part first.

 #9: Face

-We call these job-stoppers.
-The face in general is a more sensitive zone, but specifically getting tattooed over the forehead, cheekbones, and nose is going to feel less than pleasant to say the least.
 Also, the pounding of the tattoo needle will vibrate your head.
 You’ll probably feel like your brain is shimmying around, causing a whole different type of pain.
 Even if you're a pain junkie, you’ll still find that getting a tattoo on your eyelid or lips is one of the most painful experiences.

 #10: Inner Thighs

-Okey, this area may not be so bony or skinny, but it is super sensitive.
+Okay, this area may not be so bony or skinny, but it is super sensitive.
 Run your fingers up your inner thigh and then run them up your upper outer thigh.
 Feel the difference?
 Now think about that happening — but with needles!
 A tattoo in this area will be less than fun.
 Get some numbing gel on those legs!

 #11: Head